bjlkeng/bjlkeng.github.io/source/posts/normalizing-flows-with-real-nvp.rst

 * 3 coupling layers with alternative checkboard masks
 * Squeeze operation
-* 3 more coupling layers with alternating channel-wise mask
+* 3 more coupling layers with alternating channel-wise masks

 Channel-wise masking makes more sense with more channels so having it follow the squeeze operation is sensible.
 Additionally, since half of the variables